-The fight with Mercenary Tao in the Red Ribbon Army Saga.
-Tao promises that he'll change his ways, but then throws a grenade at Goku as soon as the latter let his guard down.
-Goku then threw it right back at him, resulting in it exploding in his face.
+- The fight with Mercenary Tao in the Red Ribbon Army arc.
+Tao surrenders and promises that he'll change his ways, but then throws a grenade at Goku as soon as the latter lets his guard down and debates if he's serious or not with Upa.
+Goku then kicks it right back at him, resulting in it exploding in his face.
+Unfortunately...

-Eis Shenron was a subversion.
+- Eis Shenron.
 After being beaten by Goku, he begs for mercy.
-Nuova Shenron allows him to live even though he knows he deserves death under the condition that he surrender his dragonball.
+Nuova Shenron allows him to live, even though he knows he deserves death, under the condition that he surrender his Dragon Ball.
 However, he decides to kill Goku in a sneak attack involving Ice blades.
 It's subverted because he actually DOES succeed in his backstab, blinding Goku from his ice blades.
 However, it still ultimately backfired due to Goku's other senses still being high enough for him to punch Eis through the gut and finish him with a Dragon Fist.

-In an early episode of Rave Master, Haru Glory spares the life of an adversary, citing Thou Shalt Not Kill.
-The bad guy tries to attack him from behind, only for Haru to hold his sword out and the villain to (non-fatally) impale himself.
+- In an early episode of Rave Master, Haru Glory spares Lance's life, citing Thou Shalt Not Kill.
+The bad guy tries to attack him from behind, only for Haru to turn around and deal the finishing (but non-fatal) blow.

-Defied in Trigun: After pushing Vash's Berserk Button by targeting innocents, Monev the Gale gets brutally beat down.
+- Defied in Trigun: After angering Vash by targeting innocents, Monev the Gale gets brutally beat down.
 Vash, after a furious inner dilemma, decides to spare him and walks away.

 Monev: Aren't you afraid I'll try to shoot you while your back is turned?